anandankit95/Kannada-Kali/apk/README.md

 # App Details :-
 1. The app serves the purpose of teaching a new language to the user by evaluating the pronunciation of the given speech
-2. The provided a simple UI providing individual words (Here words in kannda language) to learnt by checking the pronunciation using a comparison based approach with a reference speech
+2. The App provides a simple UI providing individual words (Here words in kannda language) to be learnt by checking the pronunciation using a comparison based approach with a reference audio file

 # Note